Chart Color Schemes

 The level of cultural diversity witnessed in Chirnside Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Chirnside Park's cultural diversity is above average, with 22.2% of its population born overseas and 14.4% speaking a language other than English at home.
-The predominant religion in Chirnside Park is Christianity, comprising 47.4% of the population.
-Notably, Judaism is overrepresented at 0.1%, compared to Greater Melbourne's 1.0%.
+Christianity is the predominant religion in Chirnside Park, comprising 47.4% of the population.
+Judaism, however, is overrepresented compared to Greater Melbourne, making up 0.1% versus 1.0%.

 Frequently Asked Questions - Diversity